jhpyle/docassemble/_docs/documents.md

 The `fields`, `field variables`, and `field code` directives are not mutually exclusive.
 When they are used together, they supplement each other.
+(In .docx templates, however, the fields do not supplement the values of variables in the interview dictionary; if you use `fields`, `field variables`, and `field code`, **docassemble** will not use the interview dictionary as a whole.)

-Here is a variation on the PDF fill-in example above that uses `code` to supplement the values of `fields`:
+Here is a variation on the original PDF fill-in example [above](#pdf template file) that uses `code` to supplement the values of `fields`:

 {% include side-by-side.html demo="pdf-fill-code" %}